Talking to your employees about ethics and the Standards of Conduct

 - Supervisors who talk about respectful workplaces and ethical behaviour but fail to practice it send a conflicting message

-- A supervisor who fails to mention the importance of ethics and respectful workplace at work may send a message that they don't matter
+- A supervisor who fails to mention the importance of ethics and respectful workplace at work may send a message that they do not matter

 - Research shows that employee dissatisfaction and turnover are often related to poor relationships with direct supervisors